interlynk-io/sbomgr/README.md

 - `--cdx` searches only files which are CycloneDX.

 # Future work
-- Search using files
+- Search using files.
-- Search using tool metadata
+- Search using tool metadata.
-- Search using CVE-ID
+- Search using CVE-ID.
-- Search only direct dependencies
+- Search only direct dependencies.
+- Search until a specified depth.

 # SBOM Samples
-- A sample set of SBOM is present in the [samples](https://github.com/interlynk-io/sbomgr/tree/main/samples) directory above
+- A sample set of SBOM is present in the [samples](https://github.com/interlynk-io/sbomgr/tree/main/samples) directory above.
 - [SBOM Benchmark](https://www.sbombenchmark.dev) is a repository of SBOM and quality score for most popular containers and repositories
 - [SBOM Explorer](https://github.com/interlynk-io/sbomex) is a command line utility to search and pull SBOMs